 The 3Cs of global marketing that can’t be underestimated

 The furthest two people can physically be from each other on Earth is about 12,450 miles (20,036 km), but digitally this “distance” can be mere nanoseconds.
-We have never been more connected to a global society than we are today and that connectivity will only get faster and more intense moving forward.
-But, at times, marketing across international borders can make it seem as if the distance and time gaps are unbridgeable.
-The purpose of this article is to acknowledge and show our respect to three very important aspects of global marketing, no matter the location – whether physical or virtual.
+We have never been more connected to a global society than we are today, and that connectivity will only get faster and more intense moving forward.
+But, marketing across international borders can sometimes make it seem like the distance and time gaps are unbridgeable.
+The purpose of this article is to acknowledge and show our respect for three very important aspects of global marketing, no matter the location – whether physical or virtual.

 “Where things can get off-track is a lack of cultural awareness.”

-Before we get into the three C’s, let’s address the one commonality I have experienced in all my travels to support clients in a variety of locations around the globe: account management.
+Before we get into the three C’s, let’s address the one commonality I have experienced in all my travels to support clients in various locations around the globe: account management.
 In my seven years managing an international marketing organization, I have managed projects and clients in Western Europe, South America, Asia, the Middle East, North America and Africa.
 No matter where my team was operating, the principles of account management remain virtually the same – no matter the country, language or culture, clients want the same things and the “language of marketing” endures.
 They all want sound strategies and ideas.
 Everyone wants to be able to prove impact and value for the money spent.
-And, this cannot be overstated enough, they want proactive communication and engagement.
+And this cannot be overstated enough; they want proactive communication and engagement.

 That is hard enough to do for any organisation.
 It’s harder still if you do not have the skill and presence to support such a client.
-The following 3 aspects provide a playbook on how we manage our international communications.
+The following three aspects provide a playbook for how we manage our international communications.

 Collaboration

-A term that appears often throughout this issue of Buzz and although it may seem counterintuitive, true collaboration is difficult to achieve.
-It requires not only an understanding of the other people and organisations involved in a project – but to make it mutually beneficial – each has to understand the motivations, challenges and goals of the other.
+Although it may seem counterintuitive, true collaboration is difficult to achieve.
+It requires not only an understanding of the other people and organisations involved in a project – but to make it mutually beneficial – each has to understand the other’s motivations, challenges and goals.
 This takes effort that goes beyond mere business discussions.
-True collaboration requires everyone to be invested in the relationships with the other people and companies.
-And, to ensure alignment, each group working with the collective objectives in mind.
-As part of collaboration, one of the challenges we often find is the management of time zones…it’s hard, and adding a world clock app has been a must-have for all of us doing international business.
-The further the distance, the less likely each participant will have an ideal time to hop on a call or Skype.
+True collaboration requires everyone to be invested in relationships with others and companies.
+And to ensure alignment, each group works with the collective objectives in mind.
+As part of the collaboration, one of the challenges we often find is the management of time zones…it’s hard, and adding a world clock app has been a must-have for all of us doing international business.
+The further the distance, the less likely each participant will have an ideal time to hop on a call or Zoom.
 So, we rotate “the pain” and acknowledge those who get up early or stay up late.

 Culture